The 7 Habits of Highly Effective People: Begin with the end in mind

 Revisit your personal mission statement and goals

-Your goals will change as you yourself get older and change.
+Your goals will change as you yourself get older.
 You may find some goals no longer valid, and that they no longer align with your values.

 Revisit your personal statement both to remind yourself of what truly matters to you and to update it when necessary.